Spathiphyllum

 Why is this plant so popular?

-Lush green foliage.
-There are a few forms of spathes.
+There are so many forms of Spathiphyllums, you can’t get bored!.
 Short and fat lush green leaves, long and skinny lush green leaves, big and fat lush green leaves and Giganotosaurus lush green leaves.
 There is also a form that has crinkly green and white variegated leaves and just a flat glossy variegated leaf.
 There is also a silver leafed form.

 All have beautiful white flowers.
 Some flowers sit high out of the foliage and some sit in amongst the foliage.
 Some are big and some are little.